Security Principles and Compliance Specifics Governing tiCrypt

 Executive Summary

-Judging by the continuous stream of data breaches, the security mechanisms widely deployed, such as back-end network security, perimeter defenses, and security permission management, are ineffective.
-These traditional mechanisms fail to address what happens if you have a single point of failure i.e. if the backend server is compromised or the risk posed internally.
+Judging by the continuous stream of data breaches, the security mechanisms widely deployed, such as backend network security, perimeter defenses, and security permission management, are ineffective.
+These traditional mechanisms fail to address what happens if you have a single point of failure, i.e., if the backend server is compromised or the risk is posed internally.

 Security Principles

-- Data Confinement through Encryption: Rather than a direct hardening of the system through traditional means, tiCrypt utilizes encryption to ensure data confinement.
-System resources such as files, drives, and communication channels use an independent AES- 256 encryption key.
+- Data Confinement through Encryption: Rather than directly hardening of the system through traditional means, tiCrypt utilizes encryption to ensure data confinement.
+System resources such as files, drives, and communication channels use an independent AES-256 encryption key.

 - Public-Key Cryptography: Data confinement requires independent keys for each resource.
-The key management nightmare is avoided in tiCrypt through public key cryptography.
-Each user, upon account creation, creates an RSA-2048 key; this key is the primary means of secure data control.
+The critical management nightmare is avoided in tiCrypt through public key cryptography.
+Upon account creation, each user creates an RSA-2048 key; this key is the primary means of secure data control.

-- End-to-end encryption for security: This is defined as encrypting a file at the earliest stage and decrypting it as late as possible. tiCrypt heavily relies on end-to-end encryption to guarantee that data is maximally protected, and this ensures that even system administrators do not have access to users’ data.
+- End-to-end encryption for security: This is defined as encrypting a file at the earliest stage and decrypting it as late as possible. tiCrypt heavily relies on end-to-end encryption to guarantee that data is maximally protected, ensuring that even system administrators do not have access to users’ data.

 Advanced Security Features